biometrixtech/FathomMobile/README.md

 # Fathom

-Fathom Android/iOS Mobile and Web app
+Fathom Android/iOS Mobile app

 ---

 ## Intro

-This is a joint [React Web app](https://reactjs.org/) and [React Native app](https://facebook.github.io/react-native/) sharing a single code base.
-It shares the 'business logic' (_i.e. actions, containers, reducers, constants, themes_) across the platforms, whilst allowing flexibility in View components to ensure your project looks and feels native in each platform.
+This is a starter [React Native app](https://facebook.github.io/react-native/).
+It contains structured 'business logic' (_i.e. actions, containers, reducers, constants, themes_) across the iOS/Android platforms, whilst allowing flexibility in View components to ensure your project looks and feels native on each device.

 ## Docs